2024 General Election Information

 City of Wabasha Election Polling Locations.
-Fire Station is now a central polling location for all Wards.
+Fire Station is the central polling location for all Wards.

 • Ward 1 – Fire Station – 113 Hiawatha Drive West